What are some of the key benefits of adding a conservatory/orangery to a home?

 What are the benefits and recommendations on materials?

 All Mozolowski and Murray products are manufactured from sustainable sourced engineered hardwood, a material which provides optimal durability and strength, with the warmth and beauty that only natural timber can provide.
 Our designs are manufactured in our own custom built factory and the use of timber allows us the flexibility to provide some truly bespoke one off designs, built to last a lifetime.

 All timber is fully finished with a microporous stain in a range of colours which provides a long-term durable and attractive finish, with minimal future maintenance.

 As well as sustainably sourced hardwood timber frames and thermal efficient glazing, clients also have the choice of any style of roof materials from single ply membranes, slate and glass to lead and sheet steel, which can be coloured to suit.
-Not only should the materials you use be considered from an aesthetics viewpoint but in terms of the location of your home, weather exposure, durability, maintenance and planning consent.
+Not only should the materials you use be considered from an aesthetics viewpoint but also in terms of the location of your home, weather exposure, durability, maintenance and planning consent.

 When might planning permission be required – do most projects fall within permitted development rights?

 In many cases planning permission is required as is a building warrant, so it is important to factor in time for this in your plans.
 If you choose the right conservatory company, then they should take care of the details for you.
 It is worth noting, however, that it can take between six and twelve weeks for permission to be granted so there are obvious and immediate benefits to using a bespoke company that provides a fully integrated project management service.
 Dealing with everything from the initial planning process to design, manufacture, construction and completion, they have the knowledge and experience to ensure the project starts and finishes on time and with minimal hassle throughout.

 Which are the most common rooms to link through to a conservatory?
 Do you have any advice on achieving a good flow of space?